 King's School is committed to straightforward, open, fair and transparent admissions arrangements.
-The school will act fully in accordance with the School Admissions Code (as revised February 2014), the School Admissions Appeals Code and admissions law as they apply to academies.
+The school will act fully in accordance with the School Admissions Code (September 2021) the School Admissions Appeals Code and admissions law as they apply to academies.